 Today the cancer took Chris away from us.

 Uncle Bob and Aunt Jackie lost their beloved son.
-Nikki and Robin lost a dear brother.
+Niki and Robin lost a dear brother.
 Faith and Eric lost a cousin.
 Bri, Cameron and Katelyn lost and uncle.
 And still more people, a good friend.

 For me, the loss is a cousin and a friend; and, really, a brother.
 There are just so many things that won't be normal any more.
 Going to see new movies or new restaurants or playing old games or getting the gym for basketball or going to Thanksgiving dinner or so many other things… they all suddenly break my heart.
 I feel like a big chunk of the world just disappeared and took so many things with it.

 I love you buddy.
 I'm sorry this had to happen to you.